Biyi Bandele: Filmmaking

-His directorial debut film, Half of a Yellow Sun – based on the 2006 novel of the same name by Chimamanda Ngozi Adichie – was screened in the Special Presentation section at the 2013 Toronto International Film Festival (TIFF), and received a "rapturous reception".
+Bandele's 2013 directorial debut film, Half of a Yellow Sun – based on the 2006 novel of the same name by Chimamanda Ngozi Adichie – was screened in the Special Presentation section at the 2013 Toronto International Film Festival (TIFF), and received a "rapturous reception".
 The film received a wide range of critical attention.
+Writing in The Guardian, Chibundu Onuzo described it as "a subtle movie of a large war, intimate and revealing of the personal tragedies that took place from July 1967 to January 1970....It is important that Bandele's film has been made."

 He also directed the third season of the popular MTV drama series, Shuga, which aired in 2013.

 His 2015 film, entitled Fifty, was included in the London Film Festival.

 In 2022, he directed the first Netflix Nigerian Original series Blood Sisters.

 Bandele directed the Netflix and Ebonylife TV co-production Elesin Oba, The King's Horseman, the screen adaptation of Wole Soyinka's stage play Death and the King's Horseman, which premiered at Toronto International Film Festival in September 2022.
 Characterised by Variety as a "passion project" for the director, Elesin Oba, The King's Horseman was "the first-ever Yoruba-language film to premiere at TIFF in the Special Presentation category, and then onto Netflix".

+Themes and style

+Bandele's writing explores themes of migration, memory, identity, war, political change, and everyday life in postcolonial Africa.
+Literary critics have noted his ability to combine humour, satire, and historical reflection while examining the social realities of Nigeria and the African diaspora.

+His fiction frequently blends realism with elements of oral storytelling, creating narratives that draw on both African literary traditions and modern experimental techniques.

+Critics have also highlighted his portrayal of ordinary individuals navigating political instability, social transformation, and cultural displacement.